Quick answer

 The 28-day unbonding period identifies a significant liquidity risk during market downturns, as CRO remains locked and earning no rewards during the security window.
 Validator selection benchmarks identify reputable validators with high uptime and commission rates below 7% to optimize net yield.
 Crypto Staking: Earn Passive Income While Managing Risks reveals delegation best practices and slashing prevention.

 Use ‘Liquid Staking’ via zkCRO.
-In 2026, this identifies the best way to earn native rewards without the 28-day unbonding period, allowing you to remain liquid for trading while your capital verifiably secures the network.
+In 2026, this identifies the best way to earn native rewards without the 28-day unbonding period, allowing you to remain liquid for trading while your capital secures the network.

 2026 Cronos Performance and Tokenomics Benchmarks